HangfireIO/Hangfire.Documentation/configuration/using-sql-server.rst

 .. image:: sql-schema.png

 Some of these tables are used for the core functionality, others fulfill the extensibility needs (making possible to write extensions without changing the underlying schema).
-Advanced objects like stored procedures, triggers and so on are not being used to keep things as simple as possible and allow the library to be used with SQL Azure.
+Advanced objects like stored procedures, triggers and so on are not used to keep things as simple as possible and allow the library to be used with SQL Azure.

-SQL Server objects are being **installed automatically** from the ``SqlServerStorage`` constructor by executing statements described in the ``Install.sql`` file (which is located under the ``tools`` folder in the NuGet package).
+SQL Server objects are **installed automatically** from the ``SqlServerStorage`` constructor by executing statements described in the ``Install.sql`` file (which is located under the ``tools`` folder in the NuGet package).
 Which contains the migration script, so new versions of Hangfire with schema changes can be installed seamlessly, without your intervention.

 If you want to install objects manually, or integrate it with your existing migration subsystem, pass your decision through the SQL Server storage options: